 The cafe's bright, colour-blocked space, designed by neighbours Enoki, reflects the business’ ethos of transparency in preparation.
-Ceramics are handmade by the Adelaide Potters Club (with each piece taking around 24 hours to complete) and coffee is from Thebarton roaster D’Angelo Coffee.
+Ceramics are handmade by the Adelaide Potters Club (with each piece taking around 24 hours to complete) and coffee is from local roaster Monday's Coffee.

 Everything that can feasibly be made by hand is put together in the open kitchen, flanked by diners.
 From focaccias baked daily to almond and cashew milks made on-site and – of course – pickles and conserves, its plant-centric menu is somewhat improvised, but ever tasty and inventive.

-Otherwise nab a sunny spot to enjoy beans and grits with cashew-cream polenta and spicy croutons, or buckwheat pancakes with cardamom, honey-whipped yoghurt, agave date syrup and granola.
+Nab a sunny spot to enjoy the mushroom and grits; breakfast greens with poached egg and lentil sprouts; or mustard zucchini pickle and smoked mozzarella toastie.
 Drink up with both espresso, filter and Mocha Master options on the bar.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.